MilkyRaven/ecommerceTechnicalChallenge/README.md

 # Tech Challenge
 Work in progress 🚧

 These are my answers for the Question 5.
-I've also added credits for the image used for the Question 1 at the end of this README ✨
+I've also added some notes about the challenge and credits for the image used for the Question 1 at the end of this README ✨

 Thanks for reading! 🌸